Being angry about something that happened in the past; a grudge.

 Meeting expectations; used as a way to describe how someoneone has met the required standards that were set.

-Quotes will oftentimes be taken from old books, newspapers, poems, and plays, and the purpose of these are to give the reader an idea on how far back in history some expressions go.
-However, keep in mind that if a newspaper or book from the 1850s uses a particular idiom, it does not necessarily mean that the idiom originated from them or that time period.
+Additonally, I will often times list quotes that contain a phrase, and these are typically taken from old books, newspapers, poems, or plays.
+The quotes are there to give you an idea on how far back in history these expressions go.
+However, remember that just because I quote a newspaper or book from the 1850s, it does not necessarily mean that the idiom originates from that source or year.
 In all likelihood, if an idiom is being used in a newspaper, then it's probably already a well-known expression at that time.
+I try my best to list the oldest known recording of an idiom.

-Find common phrases, learn their meanings, and discover their origins!
+Find common phrases and sayings, learn their meanings, and discover their origins!

 How many phrases and sayings can you think of?
 The total number of phrases used around the world is quite staggering, yet you might only be able to name a few.
-All too often, people will utter them during conversations without even realizing it!
+There are even times where a person will utter them during conversations without fully realizing it, or at least, that seems to be the case for me.